kai687/sphinxawesome-theme/docs/how-to/modify.md

 ## Modify the templates

-You can

-Styles in the templates are applied via Tailwind's utility classes.
+You can apply styles in the templates with Tailwind's utility classes.

 ```{code-block} shell
 ---